 Deciding who should be held responsible for pest control can be an issue in the absence of legislation.
 If you are a tenant, you must report any pest issue to your landlord.
 It is also important to maintain the property in good condition to reduce the chances of an outbreak.
 If you are a landlord, it is important to ensure there is no pest problem on your property before it is placed on the market.

-If a Pest control issue arises mid-lease, the parties must discuss it in an open manner and take quick action to prevent the infestation from getting out of control.
+If a Pest control issue arises mid-lease, the parties must discuss it in an open manner and take quick action by hiring professionals such as those from Pest Control Kingston to prevent the infestation from getting out of control.

 Common Pests Affecting Rental Properties